zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 {{%tab name="UI"%}}

 Refer to [Publish API Proxy with OpenAPI Spec](#publish-api-proxy-with-spec).
-1. Select the Also publish API to developer portal option
+1. Select the **Also publish API to developer portal** option
-2. Select the Portal Proxy Hostname
+1. Select the **Portal Proxy Hostname**.
-2. Enter a category if required, but this is optional
+1. (Optional) Enter a category if required.
-3. Click the publish button
+1. Select the publish button.

 Open the Developer Portal and you should see the API doc is now displayed on the page.